dandange8005/Ultra-Essentials/docs/Ultra Tests/Ultra Tests.md

 All of these question types are graded automatically, except for Essay Questions which need to be manually marked.

 [More information about question types from Blackboard Help](https://help.blackboard.com/Learn/Instructor/Ultra/Tests_Pools_Surveys/Question_Types)

-!!! warning Note
-    Click the slider to switch OFF this functionality if you will not be checking submissions for additional content.